tijs/cakephp-foursquare-datasource/README.markdown

     }
     ?>

-===Step 3: Add your datasource and call some methods
+### Step 3: Add your datasource and call some methods

 An example where you make your Foursquare data available right into a controller would look something like this: